holistic-video-understanding/Mini-HVU/README.md

 We store the video IDs from Youtube and their annotations in CSV format.

 ## Dataset Downloader
-Check [HVU downloader instruction](https://github.com/holistic-video-understanding/HVU-Downloader) for easy way to download HVU.
+Check [HVU downloader instruction](https://github.com/holistic-video-understanding/HVU-Downloader) for an easy way to download HVU.